manoss96/fluke/CONTRIBUTING.md

 services without having to actually pay for them.
 Here's what you can do in order to test each service:

-- Amazon S3 / Amazon SQS: In order to test these services you can utilize the [moto](https://pypi.org/project/moto/) package, which, if you followed the steps in "Setting up a development environment", should already be installed to your Python virtual environment.
+- **Amazon S3 / Amazon SQS**: In order to test these services you can utilize the [moto](https://pypi.org/project/moto/) package, which, if you followed the steps in "Setting up a development environment", should already be installed to your Python virtual environment.

-- Google Cloud Storage: In order to mock out this service, you'll want to run a dummy GCS server locally.
+- *Google Cloud Storage*: In order to mock out this service, you'll want to run a dummy GCS server locally.
 The easiest way to do this would be to run such a server as a Docker container.
 In fact, this is a necessary step in order to run the tests as all GCS-related